BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Register Custom Events (Deprecated)

-The old `userCompletedAction:` methods of tracking user actions and events are deprecated and will go away.
-Use `BranchEvent` to track user actions instead, as described above.
+The old `userCompletedAction:` methods of tracking user actions and events are deprecated and will go away eventually.
+Use the new `BranchEvent` to track user actions instead, as described above.

 Here is the legacy documentation: